Documentaries & News

 From the accompanying interview in the Atlantic: “For Milutis, Raad’s story is a microcosm of the experience of an entire generation of young Iraqis—some of whom, like Raad, now live outside of the country.
 ‘What Americans forget is that the Iraq War not only destroyed the country, but robbed the generation who grew up in it of a future,’ Milutis told The Atlantic.
 “So not only did they have to suffer in the war, but when they came of age, there was nothing for them.
 The war has created a generation in limbo.”

-Published by the Atlantic on March 13, 2017:
+Published by the Atlantic:

 Three days after the Reina nightclub attack in Istanbul, a group of young writers and poets meet in Taksim Square to support freedom of speech and to express themselves about the ongoing conflict in Turkey.
 Produced, directed, shot and edited by Tara Milutis.